bmsrox/yii2-module-autoloader/README.md

         ]
     ];

-Set the components in your web.php or main.php
+Set the components in your web.php or main.php.

     'components' => [
             ...
             'moduleLoader' => [
-                'class' => 'bmsrox\autoloader\ModuleLoader'
+                'class' => 'bmsrox\autoloader\ModuleLoader',
+                'modules_paths' => [
+                    '@backend/modules',
+                    '@frontend/modules',
+                    '@common/modules'
+                    ]
             ],
             ...
      ]

+PS: If you are using a basic template the default modules_paths is @app/modules. but you can specify any path.

 Set the bootstrap as

     'bootstrap' => [